gabrielpetry23/ecommerce-api-spring/README.md

 - Payment Methods: `/users/{userId}/payment-methods`
 - Metrics: `/dashboard/metrics`

-Test users and full authentication flow are described in the documentation PDF.
+Test users and full authentication flow are described in the wiki documentation.

 ---